 Monthly clubs like these have many advantages.
 They provide you with unusual bottles of wine – the good stuff that’s hard to find, or only sold locally.
 You also get the chance to learn about different wine styles.
 Many companies will also send tasting notes and pairing suggestions in your box so you can practice your tasting descriptors and figure out what you’re supposed to be drinking here!

 Clubs tend to choose their wines carefully, which means that you’ll always get high-quality wines instead of dealing with the headache of looking for 20 minutes in the store, only to decide on the one with the coolest label.

 This type of club can be perfect for impressing people too, like at a dinner party.
-Why not pull out a bottle of champagne with a story behind it instead of a boring white wine?
+Why not pull out a bottle of champagne with a story behind it instead of a boring bottle of grocery store sparkling wine?

 Champagne & Rosé Monthly Clubs

 Plonk doesn’t provide a distinct subscription for rosé wines or champagne.
 Instead, they have a mixed wine club.
 This can include red wine, white wine, sparkling wines and rosé.
 It’s a great club if you want a little bit of everything.

 There’s another advantage too.
 Plonk specializes in quality more than most companies.
 They only source natural wines, including those that were produced using organic techniques.
 You’re not just getting American wines either.
 Plonk sources their bottles from around the world.

 As an interesting feature, Plonk allows you to choose between 4 and 12 bottles of wine per shipment.
 The 4-bottle option costs $110 per shipment and is sent out monthly.
 The 12-bottle version costs $285 per shipment.
 It can be sent out every month or every quarter.
 Despite the variation in bottle count, both clubs provide 4 different types of wine only.